AG7GN/networking/hamwan-arden-home-README.md

 If you use the default configuration provided by HamWAN support, it will have the minimum configuration needed to NAT and provide Internet access.
 There are no firewall rules to protect the HamWAN router itself.
 Here's a set of rules that provide an increased level of security for your HamWAN router.

 1. SSH to your HamWAN router.
-At this point in our project, you should be able to ssh to your HamWAN router from your home network.
+At this point in our project, you should be able to ssh to your HamWAN router (`192.168.88.1` on port `222`) from your home network.

 	- Create an address list containing all possible HamWAN IP addresses.
 Enter these commands: